JAlbertCode/prompt-marketplace/README.md

    - Uses the "Blog Post Generator" prompt
    - Creates a complete blog post based on your topic, tone, and audience

-2. **Step 2: Create Image Description for DALL-E**
+2. **Step 2: Create Image Prompt for DALL-E**
-   - Uses the "Marketing Image Description Creator" prompt
+   - Uses the "Image Prompt Writer" prompt
    - Takes the blog post output and creates a detailed image description

-   - This description is then used to generate an image with DALL-E 3
+3. **Step 3: Generate Matching Image**
+   - Uses the "DALL-E Image Creator" prompt
+   - Takes the detailed image description and generates a matching image

 This flow showcases how to:
 - Pass outputs from one step to inputs of the next step
-- Combine text generation (Sonar API) with image generation (DALL-E API)
+- Combine text generation with image generation
 - Create a complete content package (text + matching image) in one workflow

 ### Credit System